IfatNeumann/tic-tac-toe-phases/README.md

 [Phase 3](https://tic-tac-toe-phase-3.netlify.app/): In phase 3, X's and O's moves are checked with the possible winning patterns.
 In this phase we declare win or draw, but the score isn't saved.

 I also added a favicon.

+[Phase 4](https://tic-tac-toe-phase-4.netlify.app/): In phase 4, X's and O's scores are saved and can be initialized with the restart button.

+Also, I fixed the bug where the alert appeared before the last move